 Also Read: 24 Best Places to visit in Ahmedabad

 The largest religious & holiest gathering in the world, Kumbh Mela, once in 12 years, is the oldest fair in the history of mankind which is still celebrated with great fervor in the modern world.
 The Kumbh that takes place in every 6 years is called Ardh Kumbh and is held in only two places in India, one being Allahabad (Prayag) and the other Haridwar.
-In 2019, one has the chance to be the part of the Ardh Kumbh Mela that will be held in Allahabad from 15th January to 4th March.
+The Magh Mela is promoted as the “Mini Kumbh Mela” which takes place every year at the same place as the Kumbh Mela, at the confluence of the holy Saraswati, Yamuna and Ganges rivers.
+The festival is widely believed to be older than the actual Kumbh Mela that will be held in Allahabad from 10th January to 21st February.

-Being the most important ritual of Kumbh Mela, the holy bath on auspicious days is considered highly sacred as it washes the sins committed by the person.
-The most important dates of Ardh Kumbh Mela are 15th January (Makar Sankranti), 21st January (Paush Purnima), 4th February (Mauni Amavasya), 10th February (Basant Panchami), 19th February (Maghi Poornima) and 4th March (Maha Shivratri).
+Similar to the Kumbh Mela, hordes of pilgrims and sadhus (Hindu holy men) come to bath in the water and cleanse their sins.
+The most important bathing dates are January 10 (Paush Purnima), January 15 (Makar Sankranti), January 24 (Mauni Amavasya), January 30 (Basant Panchami), February 9 (Maghi Purnima), and February 21 (Maha Shivratri).
 It is the best place to witness the centuries old rituals being performed by saints and priests in the most magnetic and hysterical energy that throngs through the place during this time.

 Mukteshwar Dance Festival

 Organized by the Rajasthan Tourism, Bikaner Camel Festival is a sought after event in Rajasthan.
-The fair celebrates on 12th January to 13th January every year in Bikaner in honor of the ship of the desert, Camel.
+The fair celebrates on 11th January to 12th January 2020 in Bikaner in honor of the ship of the desert, Camel.
 This two day fair starts off with a colorful parade of beautifully adorned camels against the backdrop of majestic Junagarh Fort.
-Enjoy the spectacular displays of camels dressed in vibrant bridles, traditional necklace and heavy anklets, the array of camel race events, camel milking, camel games, camel beauty pageants and other cultural performances like traditional Rajasthani folk dance performances and fascinating Fire Dance during the fest as part of Rajasthan Tour Packages.
+Enjoy the spectacular displays of camels dressed in vibrant bridles, traditional necklace and heavy anklets, the array of camel race events, camel milking, camel games, camel beauty pageants and other cultural performances like traditional Rajasthani folk dance performances and fascinating Fire Dance during the fest as part of Bikaner Tour Packages.
 Huge number of tourists and locals revel in this traditional festival.

 Republic Day Parade

 Republic Day Parade, one of the major national festivals of India, is celebrated on 26th January every year to acknowledge the Constitution of India, which was founded in 1950.
 To mark the importance of the Republic Day, an iconic parade is held at Rajpath in New Delhi.
 Last for 3 days, the parade showcases the defence capability, cultural and social heritage of India.
-Headed by the President and Prime Minister of India, the theme for this year’s tableau will be ‘Gandhi’, as India celebrates the 150th birth anniversary of Mahatma Gandhi in 2019.
-The spectacular Republic Day parade features the three divisions of the armed forces (Army, Navy and Air Force) and is a sight worth witnessing during your Delhi Tour.
+Headed by the President and Prime Minister of India, the spectacular Republic Day parade features the three divisions of the armed forces (Army, Navy and Air Force) and is a sight worth witnessing during your Delhi Tour.
 The parade is followed with regional dances, patriotic songs, and military bike shows.

 Rajarani Music Festival